madgen/madgen.github.io/posts/Fur-Rebecca.markdown

 inWhich: I provide a not-so-awkward recommendation service for her.
 ---

+### 9th of July, 2019

+I apologise for the morbidity and the repetition in advance,

+  - Soon after we met, I finished Borges' stories and essays.
+Then came a one-page parable called _The Witness_.
+That along with our conversation triggered a number of thoughts, connections, and (re)recommendations.

+    The parable is about death and precisely the death of events and ideas that are witnessed by the recently deceased.
+I was astonished how close that was to what we talked about, people living as an image in others' minds and how true death follows long after that of the body.
+  - Borges does not take it as far as I did though, his parable kills things with the last person who witnessed them directly while I allow them to get evolved, deformed, and passed through generations and distances far from their originator.

+    I'd like to think that my mind went further than that of Borges, but the truth is it didn't.
+The idea is mainly derived from _I Am A Strange Loop_ by Douglas Hofstadter.
+This is the book that made me stop eat meat.
+He is mathematically minded, but also emotionally elevated like Borges.
+The second chapter is titled _On Souls and Their Sizes_, which starts with the section _Soul-Shards_.
+You know I like analogies but the concept of a soul-shard is etched into my brain the moment I laid eyes on it.
+The chapter talks about his relationship with his wife who passed away and how an unfaithful copy of her (shards of her soul) lives in him and influences his actions, so in a way she keeps living.
+He admits the probability of a grieving man coming up with a theory of consciousness that gives him some solace, but I buy it.

+  - This brings me to the final scene of _The Sheltering Sky_ (and the ending of the book of the same title which I have not read) directed by Bernardo Bertolucci.
+An old man says the following passage:

+    > Because we don't know when we will die, we get to think of life as an
+    > inexhaustible well.
+Yet everything happens only a certain number of times,
+    > and a very small number really.
+How many more times will you remember a
+    > certain afternoon of your childhood, some afternoon that is so deeply a
+    > part of your being that you can't even conceive of your life without it?
+    > Perhaps four or five times more, perhaps not even that.
+How many more
+    > times will you watch the full moon rise?
+Perhaps twenty.
+And yet it all
+    > seems limitless.

+    I feel the urge to recite this passage in my head from time to time.
+I haven't always behaved this way and that's a loss, but for some time now (even before I knew you) I've been making mental notes of things that matters.
+That is why I waited for your bus to leave at Parker's Piece and watched you quietly.
+It's also why on that special Saturday as I looked at you, you had all my attention, all my mental might trying to save every second of the day, especially when you were quietly immersed into my friend's music.
+All so that I can remember it faithfully for finite number of times.

+  - Ryuichi Sakamato who scored the soundtracks for _The Sheltering Sky_ was similarly moved by that passage.
+That's why many years after scoring the movie, he recorded _fullmoon_ which has the passage read in many languages.
+    He overlays these recordings with ambient music in the background to create a touching piece.

+  - He discusses this and his general approach to music in the documentary _Ryuichi Sakamoto: Coda_.
+He has a kind soul and the documentary is one of the best I've ever seen.
+Mainly because I believe in the honesty of what is on the screen.
+It shows him deal with cancer and his spiritual devotion to his work.
+It tells the story of the damaged piano rescued from the tsunami in Japan and the concert he gave with it and why.
+It is a worthy portrait to see.

+    In a way, he is similar to _Hayao Miyazaki_.
+Maybe there is something unique in Japan's culture that bestows kind people with a wisdom that is not paralleled elsewhere in the world.
+Maybe I'll have to learn to be kinder and go there to see for myself.

+  That's all for now.
+Lights are out, music is over.

+  PS.
+I decided to curb my wings further and actively avoid looking at the analytics for this page.
+I don't want you changing your habits because I might see it.

 ### 5th of July, 2019

   - _Cardinals_, _Hair_, _The Knowledge_, _Later_ and _I Walk Away_ by